SmartTensors/GeoThermalCloud.jl/Brady/notebook/Brady.md

 ![locations-6-labeled-sorted](../figures-set00-v9-inv-750-1000-daln/locations-6-labeled-sorted.png)

-The map [../figures-set00-v9-inv-750-1000-daln/locations-6-map.html](../figures-set00-v9-inv-750-1000-daln/locations-6-map.html) provides interacive visualization of the extracted well location groups (the html file can be also openned with any browswer).
+The map [../figures-set00-v9-inv-750-1000-daln/locations-6-map.html](../figures-set00-v9-inv-750-1000-daln/locations-6-map.html) provides interactive visualization of the extracted well location groups (the html file can also be opened with any browser).

 <div>
     <iframe src="../figures-set00-v9-inv-750-1000-daln/locations-6-map.html" frameborder="0" height="400" width="50%"></iframe>
 </div>

-More information how the ML results are interpreted to provide geothermal insights is discussed in our research paper.
+More information on how the ML results are interpreted to provide geothermal insights is discussed in our research paper.

 ### Type 2 flattening: Focus on well attributes